 The release also promises "complete box sets" of existing series, and says its archive includes more than 3,000 episodes.

 But just which series?
 Core Kardashian aside, the release highlights several other shows: Made in Chelsea, The Real Housewives, Top Chef, I Am Cait, Flipping Out, Shahs of Sunset and The Millionaire Matchmaker.
 We'll also apparently be offered "short form content snippets" for easy sharing, though honestly we suspect Instagram and YouTube already have you pretty well covered there.

 A quick check of finder.com.au's databases for Netflix, Stan and Presto suggests that most of these shows aren't yet on offer on local streaming services.
-Many of them do have new episodes licensed to Foxtel and thus show up on Foxtel Go and Foxtel Play periodically, and some of the older shows also appear on Nine's recently launched Nine Life TV channel.
+Many of them do have new episodes licensed to Foxtel and thus show up on Foxtel Go and Foxtel Play (now known as Foxtel Now) periodically, and some of the older shows also appear on Nine's recently launched Nine Life TV channel.
 But we'll reserve full judgement until we see exactly what the service has on offer when it actually launches.